 Have you experienced resistance when asking patients to increase their level of physical activity?
 Patients may become more motivated to make changes if you can help make what seems insurmountable to them into a simple and enjoyable experience.

 Share with your patients that they don't need to join a gym or be on a sports team to make small, incremental steps toward increasing physical activity levels.
-Use the AIM-HI Fitness Prescription as you work with your patients to come up with physical activity goals.

 Here are some tips you can share during a fitness dialog with your patients.